bitfocus/companion-module-baserow-baserow/companion/HELP.md

 This module provides an action that updates a table cell.
 You can use filters to select the cell that shall be updated.

 ### Feedbacks
-You can use feedbacks to react on changes of table cells.
-Using filters, you can select the cell that you want to observe.
+This module does not provide feedbacks.
+You can use the internal "Variable"-feedbacks.